 SD-WAN: More than a Hybrid WAN

-It only makes sense: Because they facilitate the use of direct internet access (broadband) as an alternative method of branch connectivity., hybrid and SD-WANs are much lower in cost than MPLS WANs.
-However, there are distinct differences between SD-WAN and hybrid WANs that are worth noting, especially for companies looking for more than just an additional pipe for their data.
+It only makes sense: Because they facilitate the use of direct internet access (broadband) as an alternative method of branch connectivity.
+Hybrid and SD-WANs are much lower in cost than MPLS WANs.
+However, there are distinct differences between hybrid WAN and SD-WAN architectures that are worth noting, especially for companies looking for more than just an additional pipe for their data.

 Hybrid WANs are just that: hybrid.
 They use two different types of connections (usually MPLS and the internet) to carry data traffic from branch offices to a central location such as corporate headquarters or a data center.
 It’s a great option for companies looking for additional resiliency, or to address their expanding bandwidth needs without shelling out a ton of cash for additional MPLS connections, or paying for data that doesn’t need to run over an MPLS connection.